Medications not covered under capitation (Medicare Advantage)

 We may delegate decisions to authorize specific pharmacy services based on your Agreement.

-A member or care provider may request authorization from you for medication carved out of your Agreement terms.
+A member or health care provider may request authorization from you for medication carved out of your Agreement terms.
 Notify the member you are not responsible for the authorization of these services.
 Recommend the member refer to any Part D coverage they may have.

 We make authorizations following benefit design, provided the member does not exceed benefit restrictions (applied to the requested agents/therapeutic class, and the prior authorization process).